acerbilab/pybads/README.md

 # PyBADS: Bayesian Adaptive Direct Search in Python

 ## What is it?

-PyBads is a Python implementation of the Bayesian Adaptive Direct Search (BADS) algorithm for solving difficult and moderate expensive optimization problems, originally implemented [in MATLAB](https://github.com/lacerbi/bads).
+PyBADS is a Python implementation of the Bayesian Adaptive Direct Search (BADS) algorithm for solving difficult and moderately expensive optimization problems, originally implemented [in MATLAB](https://github.com/lacerbi/bads).

 BADS has been intensively tested for fitting a variety of computational models, and is currently being used in many computational labs around the world (see [Google Scholar](https://scholar.google.co.uk/scholar?cites=7209174494000095753&as_sdt=2005&sciodt=0,5&hl=en) for many example applications).

 In our benchmark with real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art optimizers, as shown in the original BADS paper ([Acerbi and Ma, 2017](#references-and-citation)).

 BADS requires no specific tuning and runs off-the-shelf like other built-in MATLAB optimizers such as `fminsearch`.

+*Note*: If you are interested in estimating posterior distributions (i.e., uncertainty and error bars) over model parameters, and not just point estimates, you might also want to check out Variational Bayesian Monte Carlo for Python ([PyVBMC](https://github.com/acerbilab/pyvbmc)), a package for Bayesian posterior and model inference which can be used in synergy with PyBADS.

 ## Documentation

 The full documentation is available at: https://acerbilab.github.io/pybads/

 ## When should I use PyBADS?